Suno v5 vs v4.5: Full Feature & Audio Upgrade Guide - Jack Righteous

 1. Draft with concise prompts; shape structure in the editor.

-2. Lock your sound: save best takes to a playlist; use Inspire for cohesion.
+2. Lock your sound: save best takes to a playlist; use Inspire-style continuity for cohesion.

-3. Leverage co-creation: Add Vocals/Instrumentals to merge human and AI parts.
+3. Leverage co-creation to merge human and AI parts (vocals over instrumentals, instrumentals under vocals).

 Suno v5 Series — Full List